xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh (gil)   Allow single effect to be moved up and down on grid.
+No longer restricted to a single model.
     -- enh (keithsw) Add Transition Effect.
 This is meant to be used as a mask to reveal and hide other effects -- enh (keithsw) Add description against rows on the setup tab Issue #422 -- enh (keithsw) Add View->Windows->Dock All menu item to wrangle all free windows back into their docked position